knobs-dials/pg_sizes/README.md

 Since this has code that matches filenames to relations, I could do a 'forced indices warming' or such.

 It may be useful to show disk use rather than apparent size, by stat()s to the filesystem.
-The code for it is commented out because it assumes you have filesystem permissions, which is a point of failure you don't have if using pg_class info.
+The code for it is commented out because it assumes you have filesystem permissions, which is a point of failure you don't have using pg_class.